-The Chief Appraiser shall develop, implement and maintain continuing oversight of an internal system for the expeditious and efficient handling of all requests received by the Agency pursuant to the statutory provisions above referenced.
+The chief appraiser shall develop, implement and maintain continuing oversight of an internal system for the expeditious and efficient handling of all requests received by the Department pursuant to the statutory provisions above referenced.

-The specifics of such system shall be promulgated in written form and submitted to the Board of Assessors for review and approval.
-Such system shall include a requirement that the Chief Appraiser (or his designee) be immediately notified and informed by involved staff upon their receipt of requests of the variety herein addressed.
+The specifics of such system shall be promulgated in written form and submitted to the Board for review and approval.
+Such system shall include a requirement that the chief appraiser (or his designee) be immediately notified and informed by involved staff upon their receipt of requests of the variety herein addressed.